Aerodynamics-Deep-Learning/2D_FlowField/README.md

-# 2D_FlowField
+# FlowField
-Repository to build models for 2D Flow Field neural surrogates.
+Repository to build models for 2D,3D Flow Field neural surrogates.
 This repo mainly investigates FNO, NIF, and AB-UPT